Jellyliu97/homepage/_pages/about.md

   - /about/
   - /about.html
 ---
 I will join The State Key Laboratory for Novel Software Technology of Nanjing University in fall 2024 in pursue of the PhD in computer science and technology.
 I obtained my master's degree in AI from The State Key Laboratory of Millimeter Waves of Southeast University, China.
-My current research interest includes machine learning, computer vision (including medical image), intelligent sensing, AIoT and edge AI.
+My current research interest includes machine learning, computer vision (including medical image), intelligent sensing, and AI for edge.

 **Publications:**